findmyway/JuliaReinforcementLearning.github.io/blog/how_to_write_a_customized_environment/index.md

 RLBase.reset!(env::LotteryEnv) = env.reward = nothing
 ```

-Because the lottery game is just a simple one-shot game.
-If the `reward` is `nothing` then the game is not terminated yet and we say the game is in state `false`, otherwise the game is terminated and the state is `true`.
-By `reset!` the game, we simply assign the reward with `nothing`, meaning that it's in the initial state.
+The lottery game is just a simple one-shot game.
+We take an action and then the reward is stored in the game.
+Then we can get the reward through `get_reward`.
+This simple game has only two states, `true` or `false`.
+If the `reward` field is `nothing` then the game is not terminated yet and we say the game is in state `false`, otherwise the game is terminated and the state is `true`.
+By `reset!`ing the game, we simply assign the reward with `nothing`, meaning that it's in the initial state.

-The only left one is to implement the game logic:
+The only left one to implement is the game logic:

 ```julia:./lottery_env
 function (env::LotteryEnv)(action)